upfxpal/event-2024-10-24/index.md

 **Ciutadella Campus**<br>
 **Universitat Pompeu Fabra**

 _Where Olive Trees Weep_ offers a searing window into the struggles and resistance of the Palestinian people under Israeli occupation.
 It explores themes of loss, trauma, and the quest for justice.
+Film website: https://whereolivetreesweep.com.

 [Poster](poster.png)